 - Rolling is great for small items.
 Especially for items made from synthetic fibres like nylon as they will be less likely to wrinkle.

 - It works well for shorts, socks, synthetic t-shirts, tank tops, some pajamas and sweat pants.

 - T-shirts, jeans, trouser, dresses and swimsuits can often take up more space when rolled rather than folded.

 - It’s difficult to roll up button shirts.

 - Formal wear like suits or posh dresses are likely to crease when rolled up.

-So which packing technique is best, rolling or folding?
-We reckon, do a combination of the two depending on your item of clothing.
 Do you have any tips for packing?
 We’d love to hear them!
 Share your advice in the comments below.